meschac38700/reseau_social/README.md

         -   Create a new database.php file in the config folder
         -   take inspiration from the contents of database.example.php to configure your database.

+-   To start the server

+    -   execute server.sh script file